jessedrelick/agens/README.md

 ---
 **2. Start one or more Servings**

-A **Serving** is basically a wrapper for language model inference, and can be a `Nx.Serving` struct, returned by `Bumblebee` or manually created, or a `GenServer` that uses the OpenAI API or other LM APIs.
-Technically, due to GenServer support, a Serving doesn't even have to be related to language models or machine learning, and can be a regular API call.
+A **Serving** is essentially a wrapper for language model inference.
+It can be an `Nx.Serving` struct, either returned by `Bumblebee` or manually created, or a `GenServer` that interfaces with the OpenAI API or other language model APIs.
+Technically, due to `GenServer` support, a Serving doesn't need to be limited to language models or machine learning—it can also handle regular API calls.

 ```elixir
 Application.put_env(:nx, :default_backend, EXLA.Backend)